uOttawaSEG/project-project_group_11/README.md

 appointment scheduling at the University of Ottawa Help Centre.

 ## Features
+- Users can create either Student or Tutor accounts
-- Students and Tutors can login and logout
+- Students, Tutors, and Admins can login and logout
-- All info stored in a database
+- All info is stored in a database

 ## Admin Credentials
 Email: test@account.com